-Figure 5.17: An example classification dataset, with the classes shown in red and blue.
+Figure 5.7: An example classification dataset, with the classes shown in red and blue (if reading in black and white, please refer to the github repository for a color version of this figure; the blue dots are on the inside circle).

 We know from Chapter 3, Details of Logistic Regression and Feature Exploration that logistic regression has a linear decision boundary.
-So, how do you think logistic regression may cope with such a dataset as that shown in Figure 5.17?
+So, how do you think logistic regression may cope with such a dataset as that shown in Figure 5.7?
 Where would you draw a line to separate the blue and red classes?
 It should be clear that without engineering additional features, a logistic regression is not likely to be a good classifier for these data.
-Now think about the set of "if, then" rules of a decision tree, which could be used with the features represented on the x and y axes of Figure 5.17.
+Now think about the set of "if, then" rules of a decision tree, which could be used with the features represented on the x and y axes of Figure 5.7.
 Do you think a decision tree will be effective with these data?